+Deleting Your Account

+Deletion of an account is a way for a user to withdraw their consent for AO3 to continue hosting their Content.

+If you delete Content, such Content will be unrecoverable via the Service.

 D. Open Doors

-Please note: these terms are designed for agreements between the OTW and archive owners.
+Please note: these terms are designed for agreements between the OTW and owners/maintainers of archives/collections of fanworks that were originally hosted on third-party sites.

 The Open Doors project of the Organization for Transformative Works is dedicated to preserving fanworks for the future.